alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 ### Verify by:

-#### Fail to connect to the internet from within an SRD on the SRE network
+#### Fail to connect to the internet from a workspace

-- Login as a user to an SRD from within the SRE by using the web client.
+- Conenct to an SRE workspace by using the web client.
-- Choose your favourite three websites and attempt to access the internet using a browser
+- Attempt to access the internet using a browser and CLI tools.

 ````{attention}
 {{camera}} <b>Verify that:</b>